 In this article, I am going to tell you about What Are Long Tail Keywords? so if you want to know about it, then keep reading this article.
 Because I am going to give you complete information about it, so let’s start.

 Keyword research is the process of identifying the words and phrases that people use when searching for information or products online.
-By understanding which keywords are being used, you can create content that is more likely to rank well in search results and attract qualified traffic to your website.
+By understanding which types of keywords are appearing in AI Overview are being used, you can create content that is more likely to rank well in search results and attract qualified traffic to your website.

 Today’s article focuses on the same,i.e, “What Are Long Tail Keywords” The articles entail each bit of information necessary for you to know.